 Unhealthy Food and Beverage Marketing to Children: Possible Implications for Sport

-This is an important issue that could potentially impact the sport sector.
-Consequently, all sport stakeholders are strongly encouraged to participate in this consultation.
+This is an important issue that could potentially impact the sport sector, therefore, I strongly encourage all sport stakeholders to participate in this consultation.

 The Government of Canada is moving forward on a number of initiatives that will help give kids the best start for a long and healthy life, and also help prevent nutrition-related chronic disease and obesity.